hero background image

 • Sales agreement management, including drafting, editing, approving, and renewing agreements and respective terms

-• Partner relationship management, involving the coordination of activities with dealers or distributors and the creation of rebate programs
+• Partner relationship management, involving the coordination of activities with dealers or distributors and creation of rebate programs

 Order & inventory management